(Last Revised June 2022)

 B. Time and place of these meetings shall be established by the Board of Directors with the membership duly notified at least seven days prior to the date of the meeting

 SECTION 2.
 SPECIAL MEMBERSHIP MEETINGS

-B. All members shall be notified of the purpose of the meeting by mail at least seven days in advance of such meeting and the notice shall be mailed no later than three days after the request for a special meeting has been received by the secretary.
+B. All members shall be notified of the purpose of the meeting at least seven days in advance of such meeting, and the notice shall be mailed no later than three days after the request for a special meeting has been received by the Secretary.